mcidclan/i3d-engine/README.md

 i3d-engine
 ==========

-This is a small data-oriented programming project using Opengl.
+This is a small data driven programming project using Opengl.
 <br/>
 It allows the creation of sheets which basically are 3d scenes.
 <br/>